JiHong88/suneditor/README.md

 // Editing area default style------------------------------------------------------------------------------------ defaultStyle    : You can define the style of the edit area. (className: 'sun-editor-editable')
-                  It affects the entire editing area.               default: '' {String}
+                  It affects the entire editing area.               default: '' {string}
                   ('z-index', 'position' and 'width' properties apply to the top div.) ex) 'font-family: cursive; font-size: 10px;'